ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-tooltips/index.md

 ## Next Up

-Continue to the next section to learn about the: [Area Sparklines](/sparklines-area-sparkline/).
+Continue to the next section to learn about the: [Data Updates](/sparklines-data-updates/).